evansd/whitenoise/docs/index.rst

 useful on Heroku, OpenShift and other PaaS providers.)

-It's designed to work nicely with a CDN for high-traffic sites so you don't have to sacrific performance to benefit from simplicity.
+It's designed to work nicely with a CDN for high-traffic sites so you don't have to sacrifice performance to benefit from simplicity.

 WhiteNoise works with any WSGI-compatible app but has some special auto-configuration features for Django.